46 Secrets Your Pharmacist Isn’t Telling You

 Electronic prescriptions are not instant

 Ordinarily, they’re sent to a third-party service that then sends them to us in hourly batches.
 So don’t drive straight to the drugstore after your doctor sends an e-script and expect it to be ready.
 Call first.
-Here are some more things you need to know about buying medicine online.

 High health-care costs aren’t lining my pockets